johnhunter/movie-buff/docs/further-work.md

 - ~Consider extracting state to a state management solution such as Redux~
 - Consider refactoring the movie API search into Redux, probably in a separate store slice.
 - Consider migrating localStorage to an API, can be handled in redux.
-- Create responsive view optimised for larger screens.
+- Create responsive views optimised for larger screens.
+- Create a dark theme mode for low light use cases.
-- Consider normalising the data property keys PascalCase -> camelCase when fetched
+- Consider normalising the data property keys PascalCase -> camelCase when fetched.